yunruse/pxdlib/docs/api/styles.md

 one can modify the parameters of each adjustment directly.

+Changing a property automatically enables its adjustment, but you can set `layer.adjusts.x.enabled = False` if you want.

 Properties are:

 - `.white_balance.temperature`, -1 (blue) to +1 (orange), default 0